 If you already have an opinion made up in your mind prior to hearing someone out, you won’t be able to actively listen.
 Listen to their thoughts before making up your own.

-If you aren’t sure exactly what the other person is saying or you are required to do something in response, make sure to confirm what the other person means.
+If you aren’t exactly sure what the other person is saying or you are required to do something in response, make sure to confirm what the other person means.
 This will help ensure you that you know exactly what was said and will help you know what to do.
 Remember not to interrupt.
 Wait until the other person is at a stopping point before asking for clarification.

 After the other person has finished speaking, restate what they have told you.
 This will help show them that you were listening.
 Once you have summarized what they have said to you, it is your turn to speak.
 Ask them to do the same for you.